nurg1ssa/nurg1ssa/README.md

 - 👋 Hi, I’m @nurg1ssa
-- 👀 I’m interested in Mobile developing
+- 👀 I’m interested in Mobile and Front-end developing
-- 🌱 I’m currently learning Flutter language
+- 🌱 I’m currently learning Flutter and React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email: dj.nurc00l@gmail.com